-The panel next considered whether to take no action but concluded that this would be inappropriate in view of the seriousness of the case, Mr Round's diminishing insight and his lack of meaningful engagement with the NMC.
+The panel first considered whether to take no action but concluded that this would be inappropriate in view of the seriousness of the case.
 The panel decided that it would be neither proportionate nor in the public interest to take no further action.

-It then considered the imposition of a caution order but again determined that, due to the seriousness of the case, Mr Round's decreasing lack of insight, lack of meaningful engagement with the NMC and the public protection issues identified, an order that does not restrict Mr Round's practice would not be appropriate in the circumstances.
+The panel then considered the imposition of a caution order but again determined that, due to the seriousness of the case, and the public protection issues identified, an order that does not restrict Mr Round's practice would not be appropriate in the circumstances.
 The SG states that a caution order may be appropriate where 'the case is at the lower end of the spectrum of impaired fitness to practise and the panel wishes to mark that the behaviour was unacceptable and must not happen again.'
 The panel considered that Mr Round's misconduct was not at the lower end of the spectrum and that a caution order would be inappropriate in view of the issues identified.
 The panel decided that it would be neither proportionate nor in the public interest to impose a caution order.

-The panel considered whether imposing a conditions of practice order on Mr Round's registration would still be a sufficient and appropriate response.
+The panel next considered whether a conditions of practice order on Mr Round's registration would be a sufficient and appropriate response.
 The panel is mindful that any conditions imposed must be proportionate, measurable and workable.
+The panel bore in mind the seriousness of the facts found proved at the original hearing and concluded that a conditions of practice order would not adequately protect the public or satisfy the public interest.